 Also back your treatment plan up with statistics.
 Judges and lawyers love statistics, and any other evidence that proves something will work.
 So beyond stating how it will benefit the patient, state how successful the plan has been in the past, along with any studies that show its effectiveness.

 It is somewhat unthinkable that there hasn’t been more of an attempt to bridge the gap between these clinicians and attorneys.
 I am committed to changing that, and plan on expanding my lecture series to other conferences, and to other parts of South Florida.
 I would love to see a collective effort where both sides have an understanding of where their respective roles could help not only their clients, but help improve the entire mental health/criminal justice system as well.

 Look out for part two of this piece, which will be published in October.
-In part two I will discuss how lawyers can help clinicians.
+In part two I will discuss how criminal defense lawyers can help clinicians.